 The pair have known each other since college, and their history is littered with encounters, but they’ve never taken it to the next level.
-This film tackles the conventions of relationships, both platonic and romantic, and asks the difficult question – can men and women ever truly be friends?
+This film earns a spot on our list because it tackles the conventions of relationships, both platonic and romantic, and asks the difficult question – can men and women ever truly be friends?
 Plus, there’s the famous fake-orgasm scene set in Katz Delicatessen, which has gone down in history as one of those must-see comedy moments.

 A beautiful love story set against the backdrop of tragedy sees Jack (Leonardo DiCaprio), a poor young artist, meet Rose (Kate Winslet), a wealthy aristocrat on board the maiden voyage of the doomed Titanic.

 Their tender love story unfolds on the ship that, infamously, sank in the middle of the ocean after hitting an iceberg.
-This epic and heartbreaking romance shows how love can blossom even on the cusp of disaster and shows how opposites in society can attract.
+This epic and heartbreaking story shows how love can blossom even on the cusp of disaster, and shows how opposites in society can attract.

 The Notebook (2004)

 Based on the book by Nicholas Sparks, The Notebook tells the extraordinary tale of two lovers, Allie (Rachel McAdams) and Noah (Ryan Gosling), from its early beginnings to its tragic end.

 Ends in tears: The best drama series

 The narrative flicks between the past and present, depicting a profoundly touching story that will leave your heart aching.
 Prepare to witness a tale of love overcoming all obstacles that will have you reaching for the tissues.

 True Romance (1993)